hyphacoop/organizing/2019-05-08-all-hands-meeting.md

         - patcon: potentially not a staging area with the CRM consideration
         - Temporality of staging (week, year, 2 years?)
         - Premature optimization?
-        - e.g. keybase, hosted Nextcloud
+        - e.g. Keybase, hosted Nextcloud
             - Hosted by other services? e.g. finances
         - For later discussion:
             - Long term Nextcloud might be a good idea
                 - Service we could offer to others
         - Okay for using Google Drive as temporary/long-term location
         - **Consensed in check-in (vote) to set up public/private nested Google Drive structure**
-    - is this duplicating work (is it a sustainable method)?
+    - Is this duplicating work (is it a sustainable method)?
         - Separate docs
         - EDGI: 2 years scaling with minimal issues
     - #todo: patcon to try out proposed structure to see if top-level is world viewable (permissions)